-The verification of properties P1 and P2 over the generated path took approximately 8.5 and 9.7 seconds, respectively.
+The verification of both of the above properties over the generated path took approximately 8.5 and 9.7 seconds, respectively.
 The results deem that P1 is indeed an invariance property of the BBW Simulink model.
-Similarly, P2 is proven correct over the bounded path of k=40 execution steps, with no information about its correctness beyond this limit (due to our theoretical results).
+Similarly, P2 is proven correct over the bounded path of k = 40 execution steps, with no information about its correctness beyond this limit (due to our theoretical results).

 To demonstrate a case of finding a violation, we modified P1 to create P1' as follows: "The value of the brake pedal position shall not exceed its maximal value of 10".
-When the property is checked against the same model, a violation is detected and a model is synthesized within 25 seconds.
+When the property is checked against a model, a violation is detected and the input is synthesized within 25 seconds.